310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Tomoya sad %}
 I don't really know how to say it, but like, it feels like we're a little off.
 Like something's just not right.

-We’ve been walking this path together, and in fact, I’ve always tried to lead him on…
+We’ve been walking this path together, and I’ve always tried to lead him wherever we go…

 But then we came to Yumenosaki, and now I feel like he’s gonna let go of me and leave me behind all of a sudden.

 It scares me.
-He’s a bit of a dummy, and I'm just someone who's normal in every way… yet despite that, I took him by the hand…
+He may be a bit of a dummy, but I'm just someone who's normal in every way… yet despite that, I still took him by the hand…

 And then I got all cocky about how I was guiding him around, and let it boost my ego.